Lars Løkke Rasmussen: Leader of the Moderates

+The party's central goal is to end bloc politics and increase political consensus.

+Rasmussen's personal political influence as party leader reignited discussions about personal leadership and charisma in Denmark during the 2022 election campaign.

+Following the 2022 election results, the Moderates became part of a broad-based coalition government led by Mette Frederiksen, which was built upon the foundations of the red bloc and the liberal party Venstre.

+The Moderates have shifted the balance among traditional parties with their bloc-independent politics and pragmatic approach.

+In summary, Rasmussen's Moderates quickly rose as a centrist, conciliatory, and bloc-independent alternative in Danish politics; the party's and Rasmussen's influence has been decisive both in the coalition government formation and in voter preferences.

+Minister of Foreign Affairs

+In July 2024, he attended the 2024 NATO Summit in Washington, D.C., where he met with Israeli Foreign Minister Israel Katz.
+They discussed the threat posed by Iran.

+Løkke Rasmussen and his Nordic counterparts signed a joint letter in late October 2024 condemning Israel's planned bill that would seek to ban the UNRWA from operating in the country and in effect the Palestinian areas.
+Furthermore, they urged the Knesset to reconsider passing the bill.

+After the US strikes on Iranian nuclear sites in June 2025, Rasmussen said, "Iran must never develop nuclear weapons," and "the U.S. acted to prevent this."
+He urged the parties to return to negotiations to avoid further escalation.

 Controversies

 Tax spending

 Rasmussen has on several occasions been accused of spending tax payer money on himself and his family.
 In the spring of 2008, he was accused by the media - essentially the Danish tabloid Ekstra Bladet - of having charged his official accounts with considerable expenses he should have paid himself, e.g. restaurants, cigarettes, taxis, and hotels, both as county mayor and as minister.
 All of this has been well documented, according to several independent media sources, although all charges were dropped and there was never a court trial.
 It was something that was according to the rules of the party Venstre.
 In May 2007, Rasmussen was again accused by Ekstra Bladet of having his ministry pay for a hotel room in Copenhagen when he privately attended a Paul McCartney concert in Horsens in 2004.
 Since the many serious scandals surrounding Rasmussen were brought to the attention of the public, Venstre has suffered in the polls.